promptmike/github-learn-notes/github-foundations-part-1-of-2/00-core.md

 | Insights          | Create visual charts                 | Progress bar       |
 | Automation        | GraphQL, Actions and Column presets  | Column presets     |

+Top-right `...` menu to create projects and add workflows to them

+Bottom `+` field to add or bulk add items

+`#<repo-name>` to search for items in repo

+Hover on checklist item to convert to sub-issue